wipash/cdbackuper/README.md

 - Dumps files from the iso
 - Saves everything to a NAS
 - Sends a Discord notification when done
+- **Automatically retries failed discs** on different hardware by resuming from ddrescue mapfiles

 The main reason for this is to archive a large collection of CDs containing photos and other media from my grandparents, which will not only preserve the data but also allow easier access to it in the future.

+When a disc fails to fully recover, simply re-insert it on a different node/drive - the system automatically detects duplicates by UUID and resumes recovery from where it left off.

 ### Edit and test the script
 The main logic is in `cd-importer.sh`.
 After editing, regenerate the deployment manifest: